lnstuder/xhk/README.md

 ## About

-*xhk* is a hotkey daemon for GNU/Linux using X11.
-It must be compiled from source since it needs to be configured through a C header file.
-Distribution precompiled binaries is therefore unfavourable.
+*xhk* is a hotkey daemon for GNU/Linux systems using X11.
+To configure it, you must edit its source, specifically the config.h header file.
+Like for example dwm, dmenu and other suckless utilities, this requires you to compile xhk from source and distribution of precompiled binaries is useless.

 ## Acknowledgements